DataDog/documentation/layouts/shortcodes/dbm-sqlserver-agent-setup-kubernetes.md

 If you have a Kubernetes cluster, use the [Datadog Cluster Agent][1] for Database Monitoring.

-Follow the instructions to [enable cluster checks][2] if not already enabled in your Kubernetes cluster.
-You can configure the cluster agent either with static files mounted in the Cluster Agent container or using Kubernetes service annotations:
+If cluster checks are not already enabled in your Kubernetes cluster, follow the instructions to [enable cluster checks][2].
+You can configure the Cluster Agent either with static files mounted in the Cluster Agent container, or by using Kubernetes service annotations:

 ### Command line with Helm